kiavashp/kiavashp.github.io/docs/_words/masked-bandits.md

 ---

-A plane flies through the alley with engines sputtering
-—or at least that's what I hear
+A plane flies through the alley with engines sputtering— or at least that's what I hear

 Furniture moves beneath the floorboards a thump, something scrapes the paper walls

-wood fibers fray at the hand of bandits
-—they'll make it through any week now
+Wood fibers fray at the hand of bandits— they'll make it through any week now

-I hear it all through my feet
-the sounds that fill my corner of the world
+I hear it all through my feet— the sounds that fill my corner of the world

 The refrigerator hums to stay alive